 Individual Counseling is employed for all clients.
 The approach is usually intensive, brief, problem specific, with short-term goals such as resolving a problem, making a decision, carrying out a procrastinated act, or reducing the effects of a symptom.
 It focuses on reducing or stopping illicit drug or alcohol use relating to family, social, or employment issues.

 This subject covers topics including identifying personal triggers, developing strategies to avoid triggers, identifying personal relapse dynamics and improving and utilizing sober support systems, stress management, coping skills, anxiety, anger, self-esteem, and communication.
 Individuals will be given homework assignments as well as group assignments to improve the ability to deal with situations with high relapse potential.

 Spirituality deals with spiritual issues, which contribute to emotional well-being and a life free of substance dependency.

-The goal of the Family Program is to provide the family with opportunities to increase understanding and knowledge regarding substance dependency, and to be assisted in enhancement of client and family stress management, communication, problem solving and leisure time skills.
+The goal of the Family Session is to provide the family with opportunities to increase understanding and knowledge regarding substance dependency, and to be assisted in enhancement of client and family stress management, communication, problem solving and leisure time skills.
 Our clients and family members are strongly encouraged to actively participate in these critical groups.